-MET 204 Strength of Materials (2-3)
+MET 204 Strength of Materials (3-0)

 Elastic and inelastic relationships between external forces (loads) acting on deformable bodies and stresses, and deformations produced; tension and compression members; members subjected to torsion and bending, buckling (columns); combined stresses; and influence of properties of materials.
+Prerequisite: MTH 107, MET 104, or consent of instructor.